Cauchy Slice Holography: A New AdS/CFT Dictionary

 If the UV is indeed described by a scale-invariant fixed point, the dual gravity model would presumably also be scale-invariant at short distances.
 So this would presumably be a holographic dual of the Asymptotic Safety Scenario \cite{Niedermaier:2006ns}.
 Even more attractively, one could suppose that the UV model might be constructed to be a \emph{trivial} theory with $Z = 1$ (prior to turning on the relevant coupling).
 This is conceivable since the theory is nonunitary; an interesting example of such a theory is Yang-Mills with a $U(N|N)$ supergroup \cite{Vafa:2001qf}, in which the contributions of the fermionic gluons exactly cancel the contributions from the bosonic gluons.\footnote{This model should not be confused with the usual type of local supersymmetry, because the fermionic symmetries of this model are scalars, not spinors.
 As a result this theory violates spin-statistics and so is nonunitary, but we already know from section \ref{exotic} that the $T^2$ theory is nonunitary, so we are looking for a nonunitary UV completion.} Since the fields at short distances have no physical effects, this could be loosely called a ``RG flow from Nothing''.
 This would presumably be a holographic dual to the Induced Gravity Scenario \cite{Visser:2002ew}.

-An interesting hypothetical scenario to consider is what we should think if we discover two \emph{different} UV completions of the $T^2$-deformation at the Planck scale, which differ from each other only by highly irrelevant terms in the IR.
+An interesting hypothetical scenario to consider is what we should think if we discover two \emph{different} UV completions of the $T^2$ Cauchy slice theory at the Planck scale (with the \emph{same} starting CFT) which differ from each other only by highly irrelevant terms in the IR.
 How would we decide between them?
 In fact, we wouldn't need to.
-So long as these two UV models flow to the exact same partition function $Z[g]$ at large distance scales, the two models would actually give rise to the same boundary states, and thus should be regarded as dual descriptions of each other!\footnote{Of course, the $T^2$ theory also has the same IR behavior as the original CFT, so there is a genuine sense in which the $T^2$ model is \emph{also} dual to the original CFT.
+So long as these two UV models flow to numerically the same partition function $Z[g]$ at large distance scales, the two models would actually give rise to the same boundary states, and thus should be regarded as dual descriptions of each other!\footnote{Of course, the $T^2$ theory also has the same IR behavior as the original CFT, so there is a genuine sense in which the $T^2$ model is \emph{also} dual to the original CFT.